I skipped my dog’s grooming appointment for three months. Here’s what happened.

 What actually counts as “grooming”

-Grooming isn’t just a haircut.
-It covers brushing, bathing, nail trimming, ear cleaning, eye area care, dental hygiene, and coat trimming.
-Some dogs need all of these regularly.
-Others only need a few.
+Grooming isn’t just about a haircut.
+It includes brushing, bathing, nail trimming, ear cleaning, eye area care, dental hygiene, and coat trimming.
+Some dogs need all of these things regularly, while others only need basic maintenance.

-The PDSA recommends brushing short-haired breeds like Staffies and Labradors once a week.
-Long-haired or curly-coated breeds like cockapoos, poodles, and spaniels need brushing 3-4 times a week minimum.
-Professional grooming every 4-6 weeks is standard for breeds with continuously growing hair.
+According to the PDSA, short-haired breeds like Staffies and Labradors need brushing once a week.
+While long-haired or curly-coated breeds like cockapoos, poodles, and spaniels should be brushed at least 3-4 times a week.
+For breeds with continuous hair growth, professional grooming every 4-6 weeks is considered standard.

-Nail trims should happen every 3-4 weeks for most dogs.
-Ear cleaning varies by breed; floppy-eared dogs (spaniels, retrievers, basset hounds) are more prone to ear infections and need weekly checks.
+Nail trimming should occur every 3-4 weeks for more mature dogs.
+Ear cleaning varies by breed.
+Dogs with floppy ears, such as spaniels, retrievers, and basset hounds, are more prone to ear infections, so weekly ear checks are essential.

 Skin infections and hot spots

-This is the big one.
+This is the biggest issue.
 Matted fur creates a sealed environment against the skin.
-No air circulation.
-Moisture gets trapped.
+Air circulation is restricted.
+Moisture is trapped inside.
 Dirt and dead skin cells accumulate.
-Bacteria and fungi thrive in exactly these conditions.
+Bacteria and fungi thrive in these conditions.

-A 2022 study in PMC documented that inadequate grooming directly causes medical conditions including skin irritation, bacterial infection, and fungal infection.
-The mats pull on the skin, creating tiny abrasions that become entry points for bacteria.
+A 2022 study published in PMC documented that inadequate grooming can directly cause medical conditions, including skin irritation, bacterial infections, and fungal infections.
+Mats pull at the skin, creating small abrasions that can become entry points for bacteria.

-Hot spots (acute moist dermatitis) are one of the most common results.
-They’re painful, red, weeping sores that develop rapidly.
-Your dog will lick and chew at them constantly, which makes the infection spread.
-I’ve seen hot spots the size of a fist on dogs whose owners thought “a bit of matting” was nothing to worry about.
+Hot spots, also known as acute moist dermatitis, are one of the most common consequences.
+These are painful, red, weeping sores that develop very quickly.
+The dog licks and chews at them constantly, which can spread the infection further.
+I’ve seen fist-sized hot spots on dogs whose owners thought were just “a little matting” but nothing to worry about.

-Treatment typically involves clipping the surrounding hair, cleaning the wound, antibiotics (oral or topical), and sometimes a cone to stop the dog from making it worse.
-A single vet visit for a hot spot usually costs between £80 and £200 in the UK, depending on your practice and whether antibiotics are needed.
+Treatment usually involves clipping the surrounding hair, cleaning the wound, giving antibiotics (oral or topical), and sometimes even applying a cone to keep the dog from aggravating the area.
+A single vet visit for a hot spot in the UK can typically cost between £80 and £200, depending on your practice and whether antibiotics are needed.

 Parasites hide in neglected coats

-Fleas, ticks, and mites find matted coats to be ideal hiding spots.
-The tangled hair creates physical cover, and the trapped moisture and warmth make an excellent breeding environment.
+Matted coats make ideal hiding spots for fleas, ticks, and mites.
+Tangled hair provides physical cover, and the trapped moisture and warmth create an excellent breeding environment.

-A clean, well-maintained coat is harder for parasites to hide in and much easier to inspect.
-The American Veterinary Medical Association (AVMA) notes that external parasites like fleas and ticks carry disease.
-Ticks in the UK can transmit Lyme disease (Borrelia burgdorferi).
-Fleas can carry tapeworm larvae and cause flea allergy dermatitis, which leads to intense itching, hair loss, and secondary skin infections.
+A clean and well-maintained coat makes it difficult for parasites to hide and is also much easier to inspect.
+According to the American Veterinary Medical Association (AVMA), external parasites like fleas and ticks can carry disease.
+In the UK, ticks can transmit Lyme disease (Borrelia burgdorferi).
+Fleas can carry tapeworm larvae and cause flea allergy dermatitis, which can cause intense itching, hair loss, and secondary skin infections.

-In severe cases, heavy flea infestations cause anaemia, particularly in puppies and smaller breeds.
-The fleas feed on blood faster than the dog can replace it.
-This sounds extreme, but it’s well-documented and genuinely dangerous.
+In severe cases, heavy flea infestations can cause anemia, especially in puppies and small breeds.
+Fleas feed on blood, and a dog’s body can’t replace it that quickly.
+This may seem extreme, but it’s well-documented and genuinely dangerous.

-Regular grooming lets you spot parasites early.
-A quick brush-through every few days gives you a chance to find ticks before they’ve been attached for 24-48 hours, which is roughly how long it takes for Lyme disease transmission.
+Regular grooming can help you spot parasites early.
+A quick brush-through every few days gives you a chance to find ticks before they attach for 24-48 hours, which is roughly the time it takes for Lyme disease transmission to occur.

 Overgrown nails: more painful than people realise

-When a dog’s nails touch the ground during normal walking, they force the toes to splay apart and the paw to sit at an unnatural angle.
-Over weeks and months, this changes how the dog distributes weight.
-The wrist (carpal) joints take extra strain.
-The shoulder adjusts.
-Eventually the spine compensates.
+When a dog’s nails touch the ground during a normal walk, they spread the toes and place the paws at an unnatural angle.
+Over weeks and months, this changes how the dog distributes its weight.
+Extra strain is placed on the wrist (carpal) joints.
+The shoulders adjust.
+Eventually, the spine also begins to compensate.

-A 2023 article in Today’s Veterinary Nurse noted that overgrown nails change how an animal walks, leading to joint pain and even permanent gait changes.
-The same article described cases where nails had grown into the paw pads, causing wounds, inflammation, and infection.
+A 2023 article in Today’s Veterinary Nurse mentioned that overgrown nails change the way an animal walks, which can lead to joint pain and even permanent gait changes.
+This article also described cases where nails grew into the paw pads, causing wounds, inflammation, and infection.

-When nails curl around and embed in the pad, it’s called paronychia.
-The treatment involves careful nail trimming (often under sedation because the dog is in pain), wound cleaning, antibiotics, and sometimes surgical debridement.
+When nails curl and become embedded within the pads, this is called paronychia.
+Treatment involves careful nail trimming, often under sedation because the dog is in pain, wound cleaning, antibiotics, and sometimes surgical debridement.
 PetMD classifies this as a relatively common condition in dogs.

-Watch for these signs your dog’s nails are too long: clicking on hard floors, reluctance to walk on hard surfaces, limping, licking paws, and splayed toes.
-If your dog is less active than usual or gets irritable when you touch their paws, check the nails first.
+Watch for these signs if your dog’s nails are too long: a clicking sound on hard floors, a reluctance to walk on hard surfaces, limping, licking of the paws, and splayed toes.
+If your dog is less active than usual or seems irritated when his paws are touched, check his nails first.

 Ear infections

 Ear infections are one of the most common reasons UK dog owners visit the vet.
-Floppy-eared breeds are especially vulnerable because the ear flap traps moisture and reduces airflow.
-But any dog can develop one, and grooming neglect makes it far more likely.
+Floppy-eared breeds are more vulnerable because the ear flap traps moisture and reduces airflow.
+But any dog can develop an ear infection, and grooming neglect significantly increases the risk.

 Without regular cleaning, wax, debris, and moisture build up inside the ear canal.
 Bacteria and yeast multiply.
 The ear becomes red, inflamed, and painful.
-Your dog will shake their head, scratch at the ear, and may yelp when the area is touched.
+Your dog will shake its head, scratch its ear, and may even yelp when the area is touched.

-The PDSA advises contacting your vet as soon as you suspect an ear infection, because quicker treatment means faster recovery.
-Left untreated, chronic ear infections can damage the eardrum and affect hearing permanently.
+The PDSA advises contacting a vet as soon as you suspect an ear infection, as quick treatment means a faster recovery.
+If left untreated, chronic ear infections can damage the eardrum and permanently affect hearing.

-Vet treatment for an ear infection typically involves ear cleaning under sedation (if severe), topical medication, and sometimes oral antibiotics.
-Expect to pay £100-£250 for the initial consultation and treatment.
-Recurrent infections that keep coming back can cost thousands over a dog’s lifetime.
+Vet treatment for ear infections usually consists of ear cleaning, in severe cases under sedation, topical medication, and sometimes oral antibiotics.
+Expect £100-£250 for the initial consultation and treatment.
+Recurrent infections that keep coming back can cost thousands over the dog’s lifetime.

 Dental disease

-Most dogs over three years old have some degree of dental disease.
-The PDSA estimates that roughly 80% of dogs over three show signs of gum disease.
-Grooming neglect accelerates this enormously.
+Most dogs over the age of 3 have some level of dental disease.
+The PDSA estimates that roughly 80% of dogs over the age of 3 have signs of gum disease.
+Grooming neglect exacerbates this problem rapidly.

-Without regular brushing (ideally daily, minimum 3 times a week), plaque builds up on the teeth.
+Without regular brushing, ideally daily and at least 3 times a week, plaque builds up on the teeth.
 Within 24-48 hours, plaque hardens into tartar.
 Tartar irritates the gums, causing gingivitis.
-Left unchecked, this progresses to periodontal disease: receding gums, loose teeth, bone loss in the jaw, tooth abscesses, and bacteria entering the bloodstream.
+If ignored, this can progress to periodontal disease: gum recession, loose teeth, bone loss in the jaw, tooth abscesses, and bacteria entering the bloodstream.

-Yes, bacteria from dental disease can reach the heart, liver, and kidneys.
-The Sarasota Veterinary Center states that oral health in pets is as important as it is in humans.
-It really is.
+Yes, bacteria from dental disease can spread to the heart, liver, and kidneys.
+Sarasota Veterinary Center says that the oral health of pets is as important as the oral health of humans.
+This is really serious.

 Eye problems

-Long-haired breeds grow hair around their eyes that, if left untrimmed, can cause corneal ulcers, chronic irritation, and excessive tearing.
-The tears stain the fur (those brown streaks you see on white dogs), and the moist stained fur becomes a breeding ground for bacteria and yeast.
+Long-haired breeds tend to have hair growing around their eyes.
+If left untrimmed, this can cause corneal ulcers, chronic irritation, and excessive tearing.
+Tears stain the fur, creating those brown streaks you see on white dogs, and moist stained fur becomes a breeding ground for bacteria and yeast.

-Skin fold breeds like pugs, bulldogs, and shar-peis need their facial wrinkles cleaned regularly.
-Moisture and debris trapped in skin folds cause fold dermatitis, a stubborn bacterial infection that requires ongoing management.
+Skin fold breeds like pugs, bulldogs, and shar-peis should have their facial wrinkles cleaned regularly.
+Trapped moisture and debris in skin folds can cause fold dermatitis, a stubborn bacterial infection, and managing it can be an ongoing process.

 Behavioural changes you might not connect to grooming

-A 2023 NIH study on chronic pain in dogs found that pain alters cognition and how dogs perceive their environment.
-They become more sensitive to sounds and touch.
+A 2023 NIH study on chronic pain in dogs found that pain affects both cognition and how a dog perceives its environment.
+They may become more sensitive to sounds and touch.
 They may snap when approached.
-They might stop playing.
-They might hide more.
+They may stop playing.
+They may even hide more.

-I’ve heard owners describe their dog as “grumpy,” “stubborn,” or “just getting old” when the actual problem was overgrown nails or matted fur causing constant low-grade pain.
-Fix the grooming issue and the behaviour often improves dramatically.
+I’ve heard owners call their dog “grumpy,” “stubborn,” or “just getting old,” when the real problem is overgrown nails or matted fur causing constant low-grade pain.
+Fix the grooming issue, and behavior often improves dramatically.

-Dogs can’t tell you something hurts.
-They communicate through behaviour.
-When that behaviour changes, grooming is one of the first things to check.
+Dogs can’t tell you they’re in pain verbally.
+They communicate through behavior.
+When behavior changes, grooming should be one of the first things you check.

 How much does professional grooming cost in the UK?